 New research asks if beauty delivers mental well-being.

-On Valentine’s Day those of us not blessed with sacks of cards, mountains of chocolate boxes and snow ploughs clearing the fields of flowers deliveries from our front door, may draw the conclusion that possibly we are not so physically desirable?
+On Valentine’s Day, those of us not blessed with sacks of cards, mountains of chocolate boxes, and snow ploughs clearing the fields of flower deliveries from our front door may draw the conclusion that possibly we are not so physically desirable.

 Are we then forever doomed to less joy than the more attractive throughout the rest of the year?